-I went out in Valencia one night and left the club we’d all ended up in to go in search of a fabulous kebab I’d had the night before.
+I went out in Valencia one night and left the club we’d all ended up in to go in search of an elite kebab I’d had the night before.
 I made it five minutes before I was basically frog-marched back to the club by a group of old Irish guys.

 So the beggar/con artist/victim of robbery & disease sounded like he could be genuine.
 But at the same time, why would your friends send the money in a few days?
 Why not now?

-If I rang up a friend and said I’d been robbed and have nowhere to sleep, I would not be like you know what, this is a hassle lol so send it tomorrow or the next day or something whatever I’m easy.
+If I rang up a friend and said I’d been robbed and had nowhere to sleep, I would not be like ‘you know what, this is a hassle lol so send it tomorrow or the next day or something whatever I’m easy’.
 Plus who has a bank card and ID after they’ve been robbed?
 Wouldn’t they take your wallet?

 There’s a part in Hannibal set in Florence where a gypsy named Romula is supposed to use a sleight of hand manoeuvre to trick someone (Hannibal?
-I can’t remember) into leaving their fingerprint on her bracelet, which she intends to use as proof that Hannibal really is in Italy because at this point the guys been all over and people are fed up of getting their hopes up now.
+I can’t remember) into leaving their fingerprint on her bracelet, which she intends to use as proof that Hannibal really is in Italy because at this point the guys been all over and the whole thing’s a mess, people just can’t be bothered anymore.

 “Romula was in a doorway, the baby cradled in her wooden arm, her other hand extended to the crowds, her free arm ready beneath her loose clothing to lift another wallet”

-Anyway back to the beach in Nice – all the pick pocketing chat we were having reminded me of this Romula chick and her fake arms.
+Anyway back to the beach in Nice – all the pick pocketing chat we were having reminded me of this Romula chick and her fake arm.

 I was sitting with an American boy, an Indian boy and our Irish adoptive dad for the day, who took us to Monaco and didn’t kill us (love you Tom).
 So I asked if anybody thought a robber would really go to those lengths to steal your things, and everyone said no.